-The focus has shifted from maximising volume to maximising value, ensuring long-term success despite current economic challenges.
+The focus has shifted from maximizing volume to maximizing value, ensuring long-term success despite current economic challenges.
 As the 'peak period' stretches out, continually adjust the product mix mid-campaign to keep customers engaged.
 This approach helps brands capture demand, stay relevant during the sale, and avoid training customers to expect constant discounts, thereby protecting future profitability.

 Adam Sharon-Zipser

 Managing Director

-EARLY BIRD GETS THE SALE More people are open to pre-November holiday shopping of consumers shop for holiday gifts throughout the year.
+EARLY BIRD GETS THE SALE More people are open to pre-November holiday shopping

+CONSUMERS ARE WILLING TO SHOP EARLIER -IF YOU GIVE THEM A GOOD REASON 14% of consumers shop for holiday gifts throughout the year.
 Although most consumers (86%) wait until the end of the year (October-December) to do their holiday shopping, they may be willing to change their minds if it means stretching their dollars.
 When we asked them to identify the "ideal month" for brands to begin their holiday season sales and promotion activities, more than half of shoppers (51%) identified a month earlier than November.
 And when we asked those who shop throughout the year why they do, the majority (64%) said it's to take advantage of discounts.
 You mentioned that you make your holiday gift purchases throughout the course of the entire year.
 Why is that?
-To take advantage of promotions and discounts I come across To spread out my holiday spending throughout the year
+To take advantage of promotions and discounts I come across throughout the year

+To spread out my holiday spending throughout the year